 I pray for Levon on an almost daily basis, and I know he greatly appreciates it.
 It makes him feel very loved when I pray for specific frustrations or struggles.
 There are a lot of ways to pray for your husband, but if you’re not sure where to start, or if you want to develop that discipline, I HIGHLY recommend Stormie Omartian’s Power of a Praying Wife.
 It literally changed the way I thought about and prayed for my husband, and it worked wonders in our relationship.

 Hands down, this is Levon’s favorite way I show love to him.
-Trust me, right now I’m very aware that my mother and mother-in-law read this blog (sorry guys!), but I had to include it because it’s a pretty big deal.
+Trust me, right now I’m blushing a little writing this so publicly, but I had to include it because it’s a pretty big deal.
 I’d even go so far as to say that without it, the other items in this list won’t mean much of anything to him.

 Don’t misunderstand me — I’m not suggesting any kind of manipulation.
 It’s wrong and dysfunctional when one spouse starts requiring one form of intimacy in exchange for the other.
 But freely offering can be a great way to show love in a meaningful way.